 3.6 Other capability-related assessment by OLGR's Technical Unit.
 A rating between 0 and 10 may be assigned by OLGR's Technical Unit, based on observed and documented capability, including evidence of a mix of expertise, staff qualifications, prior staff experience, and the quality of prior submissions.

 4 Submission Framework for Approved Evaluators

-OLGR is determining the parameters and processes for Approved Evaluator submissions, and will discuss these with licensees.
 Approved Evaluator submissions should comply with OLGR's Submission Requirements document.

 The required submission materials include, but are not limited to, the following: